Augtera Networks raises $13M to apply AI to networking

 Augtera, which is based in Palo Alto, California, was founded in 2017 by Aggarwal and former Juniper Networks data engineer Bhupesh Kothari.
 After Aggarwal’s first startup, Arktan, was acquired by identity management company Janrain, he began working on his next endeavor, hoping to apply big data analytics and AI to help enterprises to automatically identify problems, gray failures, and other unknowns.

-“Enterprise businesses have realized the value of having service assurance over unpredictable internet connections to better support their employees and customers working from home,” Kothari told VentureBeat via email.
+“Enterprise businesses have realized the value of having service assurance over unpredictable internet connections to better support their employees and customers working from home,” Aggarwal told VentureBeat via email.
 “Augtera’s solution [can] detect grey failures before service interruption.”

 AI driven